Clear and Present Danger (film): Development

 After completing The Hunt for Red October, John McTiernan had wanted to direct an adaptation of Clear and Present Danger, and departed from the production after an early script by John Milius was rejected in favor of Patriot Games.
 Milius's first draft was more faithful to the original book than the final film, and he later added the sequence where Jack Ryan is ambushed in SUVs.
 He said that the original ending had Cortez going to Washington to kill the National Security Advisor, only to be killed in a mugging by drug addicts.
 After Clancy's dissatisfaction with Patriot Games, he was reluctant to allow any further adaptations of his material, but acquiesced after negotiations with Paramount Pictures and a large financial deal.
 In March 1992, Donald E. Stewart was hired to rewrite Milius's script to provide greater screen time to Jack Ryan.
 After Clancy openly criticized the script, Steven Zaillian rewrote it further in an attempt to gain his approval.
 Milius was retained during production to provide consultation on the action scenes.

+The Pentagon had issues with the script and in order to get approval for the use of military equipment, the script was rewritten.
+In a letter to the producer, Max Neufeld, the Pentagon explained that it was unhappy with “very negative portrayals of the U.S. President and his national security advisor; U.S. military combat forces conducting illegal, covert operations in Colombia; very negative portrayal of Colombia".